CRASHSpace/tuesday/_posts/2018-04-03-tuesday-sweep.md

 #### Weekly Basics

-*   Update your main computer(s), smart phones and tablets.
+- Update main computer(s), phone(s) and tablet.
-*   Confirm that your backup system for your main computer(s), smart phones and tablets has run on schedule.
+- Confirm that backup system(s) for your main computer(s), phone(s) and tablet(s) have run.
-*   Check your snail mail.
+- Check snail mail.
-*   Clean out wallet /purse/laptop bag
+- Clean out wallet/purse/laptop bag.
+- Check junk mail folder for anything suspicious.
-*   Check the news for what’s up for a vote, or went to vote.
+- Check the news for what’s up for a vote, or went to vote.
 Call both to express your opinion and to say Thank You.
-*   Check your junk mail folder.

 #### This Week’s Focus: Zone 1 – Connectivity